5 from 2 votes

 Cook: 10 minutes

-Shaking Beef on a plate with cucumbers and tomatoes.
+A plate of Shaking Beef (Bo Luc Lac) on a plate with cucumbers and tomatoes.

 Ingredients